robinboncoeur/KeysToLife/RSTs/Des.rst

 God Is In This Place
 ====================

-*Surely the Lord is in this place… This is none other than the house of God, and this is the gate of heaven* - Genesis 28:16–17
+*Surely the Lord is in this place ...
+This is none other than the house of God, and this is the gate of heaven.* - Genesis 28:16–17

 The omnipresence of God doesn't mean that God is spread out thinly, as though there's a little slim sliver of divinity here, there and everywhere.
 The omnipresence of God means that God is fully present in every place.